Big-Life-Lab/cchsflow/README.md

 *cchsflow* supports the use of the Canadian Community Health Survey (CCHS) through common transformation of harmonized variables across survey cycles from 2001 to 2014.

 The CCHS is Canada's main population health survey.
 The survey is adminstered by Statistics Canada.
 Information about the survey can be found [here](http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3226).
+The CCHS has a [Statistic Canada Open Licence](https://www.statcan.gc.ca/eng/reference/licence).

 *cchsflow* package includes: